PaddleHQ/backup-base/README.md

 Dockerised
 ==========

-When running this tool in docker use the following command to build the image :
+When running this tool in Docker, use the following command to build the image :

 ```sh
 make build-docker